AdobeDocs/campaign-classic.en/help/message-center/using/transactional-messaging-architecture.md

     * Click the **[!UICONTROL Create the archiving workflow]** button.
     * Click the **[!UICONTROL Create data synchronization workflow]** button to create the LINE data sync workflow.

-1. You can now start creating transactional messages.
-For more on this, refer to this [page](../../message-center/using/creating-the-message-template.md).
+1. You can now start [creating transactional messages](../../message-center/using/creating-the-message-template.md).